-1 $\frac{(3)(C)}{(3)}$ shall not require the municipality where the claimant's property 2 is located to issue an adjusted homestead property tax bill.
+1 (3)(C) shall not require the municipality where the claimant's property 2 is located to issue an adjusted homestead property tax bill.
 3 (2) If a claimant files a homestead property tax exemption claim under 4 this chapter after October 15 but on or before March 15 of the following 5 calendar year, the claimant shall pay a penalty of \$150.00 and the municipality 6 where the claimant's property is located shall not be required to issue an 7 adjusted property tax bill.
 8 (c) No request for allocation of an income tax refund or for a renter credit 9 claim may be made after October 15.
 No homestead property tax exemption or 10 municipal property tax credit claim may be made after March 15 of the 11 calendar year following the due date under subsection (a) of this section.
 12 13 § 6070.
 DISALLOWED CLAIMS 14 A claim shall be disallowed if the claimant received title to his or her the 15 claimant's homestead primarily for the purpose of receiving benefits under this 16 chapter.
-17 § 6071.
-EXCESSIVE AND FRAUDULENT CLAIMS 18 (a) In any case in which it is determined under the provisions of this title 19 that a claim is or was excessive and was filed with fraudulent intent, the claim 20 shall be disallowed in full and the Commissioner may impose a penalty equal 21 to the amount claimed.
-A disallowed claim may be recovered by assessment as income taxes are assessed.
-The assessment, including assessment of penalty, shall bear interest from the date the claim was credited against property tax or income tax or paid by the State until repaid by the claimant at the rate per annum established from time to time by the Commissioner pursuant to section 3108 of this title.
-The claimant in that case, and any person who assisted in the preparation of filing of such excessive claim or supplied information upon which the excessive claim was prepared, with fraudulent intent, shall be fined not more than \$1,000.00 or be imprisoned not more than one year, or both.
+17 S CO71 EVCESSIVE AND ED ALIDUI ENT CLAIMS § 6071.
+EXCESSIVE AND FRAUDULENT CLAIMS 18 (a) In any case in which it is determined under the provisions of this title 18 19 (a) In any case in which it is determined under the provisions of this title

-(b) In any case in which it is determined that a claim is or was excessive, the Commissioner may impose a 10 percent penalty on such excess, and if the claim has been paid or credited against property tax or income tax otherwise payable, the municipal property tax credit or homestead exemption shall be reduced or canceled and the proper portion of any amount paid shall be similarly recovered by assessment as income taxes are assessed, and such assessment shall bear interest at the rate per annum established from time to time by the Commissioner pursuant to section 3108 of this title from the date of payment or, in the case of credit of a municipal property tax bill under section 6066a of this title, from December 1 of the year in which the claim is filed until refunded or paid.
+1 as income taxes are assessed.
+The assessment, including assessment of 2 penalty, shall bear interest from the date the claim was credited against 3 property tax or income tax or paid by the State until repaid by the claimant at 4 the rate per annum established from time to time by the Commissioner 5 pursuant to section 3108 of this title.
+The claimant in that case, and any person 6 who assisted in the preparation of filing of such excessive claim or supplied 7 information upon which the excessive claim was prepared, with fraudulent 8 intent, shall be fined not more than \$1,000.00 or be imprisoned not more than 9 one year, or both.
+10 (b) In any case in which it is determined that a claim is or was excessive, 11 the Commissioner may impose a 10 percent penalty on such excess, and if the 12 claim has been paid or credited against property tax or income tax otherwise 13 payable, the municipal property tax credit or homestead exemption shall be 14 reduced or canceled and the proper portion of any amount paid shall be 15 similarly recovered by assessment as income taxes are assessed, and such 16 assessment shall bear interest at the rate per annum established from time to 17 time by the Commissioner pursuant to section 3108 of this title from the date 18 of payment or, in the case of credit of a municipal property tax bill under 19 section 6066a of this title, from December 1 of the year in which the claim is 20 filed until refunded or paid.